bondy-io/bondy/doc/guides/architecture/db_rationale.md

   only a backfill that itself fails after retries leaves a gap, which then converts into a rebootstrap on peers — noise traded for correctness.
   Burns measured at zero in validation.
+- Model-checking of the hold is exhaustive at pairwise scope, which is the protocol-shaped one — the sync, hold and frontier logic is pairwise.
+Three replicas cannot be exhausted, but the triangular interleavings were checked bounded and came back clean on both methods: breadth-first to depth 18 (25.2M distinct states) and 800k simulated traces to depth 40.
-- Model-checking of the hold is exhaustive at pairwise scope; the three-replica space is beyond practical bounds.
-The protocol is pairwise, and the cluster tests run three nodes.
+  The cluster tests run three nodes.

 ## Related